amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 ## 🔐 Credential Source of Truth

-`ops/supabase/lanes/credentials.env` is the only canonical location for lane passwords.
-Every helper script reads the Postgres and superuser credentials directly from that file (or explicit CLI overrides) and injects them into temporary environment files at runtime.
-Nothing is written to `~/.config` or any other long-lived state directory, so rotating a password is as simple as editing `credentials.env` and rerunning the provisioning helper.
+`ops/supabase/lanes/credentials.env` is still the canonical location for lane database passwords, but the Supabase CLI now reads every credential directly from the hydrated lane env.
+Provisioning records the lane connection string as `SUPABASE_DB_URL` and the automation feeds it straight into `supabase db` and `supabase functions` commands.

-The generated `ops/supabase/lanes/<lane>.env` files contain non-secret lane settings (ports, JWT keys, etc.).
-Secrets are overlaid dynamically from `credentials.env` whenever Compose or health checks run, ensuring there is a single source of truth for authentication data.
+Because the CLI wrapper exports lane credentials on demand, helpers no longer rewrite `PGPASSWORD` into temporary files.
+You can operate in passwordless or password-backed modes by editing `ops/supabase/lanes/<lane>.env` directly or rotating the entries in `credentials.env` and regenerating the lane env file.

 ## 🚀 Initial Setup Steps